 A decade later, the Pardon Board reviewed the case again, determined that Scherer’s sentence should be reduced to time served, and recommended a period of probation.
 His “prior good record”was also noted.

 He was released from prison on December 11, 1930, after serving 11 years.

 After marrying a third time, Charles Scherer died in Sharon, Pa., on October 20, 1953.
 He was 82 years old.

-Lending additional credibility to Scherer’s conviction are two cases from North Carolina.
+The portrayal of Scherer as the aggrieved husband is challenged by two cases from North Carolina.
 In February 1908, just before the death of his first wife, Scherer was arrested for assault with a deadly weapon and aggravated assault in what appears to be the attempted rape of Mamie Brock, who operated a local “disorderly house.”
 He pleaded guilty to several related charges on March 30, 1908.
 His first wife, Iola, died two from complications related to childbirth two months later.

-On April 11, 1917, only months before Scherer moved to Pittsburgh, Neal Walton was killed while in the company of a young woman in Wilmington, N.C..
+On April 11, 1917, only months before Scherer moved to Pittsburgh, Neal Walton was killed while in the company of a young woman in Wilmington, N.C.
 Scherer was the main suspect in the case.
 Some speculated at the time that Scherer mistook Walton for a man he suspected of being involved with his wife.
 After returning to North Carolina to stand trial, the charges against Scherer were dismissed due to a lack of evidence.